Company formation in Switzerland

 Medium and large businesses

-For medium-sized and large companies, especially those that are engaged in manufacturing, trading or providing services on a large scale, the availability of a staff of employees becomes a necessity.
-Effective business management in such cases requires delegating responsibilities and creating a team of professionals.
+For medium-sized and large companies, especially those that are involved in manufacturing, trading, or providing services on a large scale, the availability of a staff of employees becomes a necessity.
+Efficient business management in such cases demands delegation of responsibilities and forming a team of professionals.

 Employer’s responsibilities